RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_A_Pandas_Basics.md

 ### Subset or Slice of Rows or Columns

 It is also possible to **select some slice of rows or columns** by name or index position using `df.loc()`, or `df.iloc()`.
-See above, and the Pandas Cheat Sheet.
+See above, and the [Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).

 ## Combining and Spliting Columns

 Sometimes it is necessary to combine related columns into a new column, with values stored as a *list*.
-Conversely sometimes it might be necessary to take split values stored as a long string into a list of values.
+Conversely sometimes it might be necessary to split the values stored in one column into several columns (for example, if a column has first and last names, you may want one column for first names and one column for last names).
 This is easily done with Pandas and Python.

 ### Combine Two Columns as String